 What is a protective put?

-A protective put is an options strategy that lets you determine the maximum potential loss you face when owning an asset like a stock.
-It involves 2 components: holding a particular stock and buying a put option on that same investment.
-You can buy a put on a stock you already own, or you can buy a put at the same time that you acquire a new stock (which is called a “married put”).
+A protective put is an options strategy that allows the option buyer to define the maximum potential loss when owning an asset like a stock.
+It involves 2 components: owning an investment, such as a stock or ETF, and buying a put option on that same investment.
+You can buy a put option on a stock you already own, or you can buy a put at the same time that you acquire a new stock, which is called a “married put.”
+This strategy can reduce downside risk, though the cost of the put premium can affect your overall returns.

-A protective put can be thought of as an insurance policy against steep losses on a particular stock.
 Using a protective put doesn’t necessarily mean you’re bearish on that stock.
 In fact, investors typically use protective puts on stocks they believe will perform well over the long term.
-But if you’re worried about short-term price declines, a protective put can help limit losses during the life of the put contract.
+But if you’re worried about short-term price declines due to upcoming events, such as quarterly earnings or economic data announcements, a protective put can help limit losses during the life of the put contract.

 How does a protective put work?

-Before implementing a protective put, you want to have an outlook on a stock.
-For example, suppose you own a stock that you don’t want to sell because you think it could increase in value over the long term, but you think it might decline by some percentage in the next 2 months.
-You might consider looking for a put contract with a strike price near where you think the stock could fall with an expiration date 2 months away.
+A protective put is easiest to understand from the put buyer’s point of view.
+For example, suppose you own a stock that you don’t want to sell because you think it could increase in value over the long term, but you’re concerned it might decline in the next 2 months due to potentially unfavorable quarterly earnings.
+You might consider buying a put option with a strike price near where you think the stock could fall with an expiration date 2 months away.

 Benefits of a protective put strategy